DotFreelance/DotFreelance.github.io/about-me.md

 My motivation for adjusting documentation to better suit new developers who are on-boarding or finding ways to introduce tests that are meaningful and help developers work without too much bureaucracy is a driving force that contributes to project management and leadership.

-I'm excited to be completing my Bachelor of Science in Computer Science so I can exercise the ideas and experience I have.

-I want software to be an expression of art, cleverness and professionalism!
+I want software to be an expression of art, cleverness and professionalism.